 The main goal of this course is to prepare students for the Security+ Certification and to provide them with a fundamental understanding of general networking concepts associated with basic security.
-This course covers the general concepts involved in maintaining a secure network and computer environment.
-A variety of networking methodologies are discussed as well as technologies and concepts used for implementing a secure network system.
+This course covers the general concepts involved in maintaining a secure network and A variety computer environment. of networking methodologies are discussed as well as technologies and concepts used for implementing a secure network system.
 This course is designed for non-networking majors.